HomePage Path

 Kingshaugh Camp is located west of Darlton, off Broad Gate.
 18 miles north of Newark-on-Trent on the A1-A6075.

-The site is only accessible with a guided tour.
+The view from the road is restricted and Kingshaugh is only accessible with a guided tour.

 Kingshaugh Camp Picture 1Kingshaugh Camp Picture 2Kingshaugh Camp Picture 3Castle Map of the Area